|

 1. Before applying the coating, it is crucial to prepare the surface properly.
 Please make certain that the surface is meticulously cleaned, ensuring the removal of any dust, grease, or other contaminants so that no traces remain.
 Use a mild detergent or surface cleaner to clean the substrate meticulously, and allow it to dry completely before moving forward.

-2. Choose the application method: Depending on the coating type and your preference, you can apply sublimation coating using methods such as spraying, brushing, or dipping.
-Select the most suitable method based on the nature of the surface and the coating material.
+2. Choose the application method: Depending on the coating type and your preference, you can apply sublimation coating using techniques such as spraying, brushing, or dipping.
+Based on the nature of the surface and the coating material, select the most suitable method.

-3. Follow the instructions: Refer to the manufacturer’s guidelines for the specific coating product you are using.
-Follow the recommended dilution ratios, mixing instructions, and application techniques to achieve the best results.
+3. Follow the instructions: Refer to the manufacturer’s guidelines for your specific coating product.
+To achieve the best results, follow the recommended dilution ratios, mixing instructions, and application techniques.

 4. Apply the coating: Start applying the sublimation coating evenly and smoothly onto the substrate using the chosen application method.
 Ensure complete coverage while avoiding excessive buildup or pooling of the coating.

-5. Let it dry and cure: Allow the coated substrate to dry and cure according to the manufacturer’s instructions.
+5. Let it dry and cure: According to the manufacturer’s instructions, allow the coated substrate to dry and cure.
 This may involve air drying, heat curing, or a combination of both.
 Proper curing is essential for the coating to bond effectively and create a receptive surface for sublimation printing.

-6. Verify the coating quality: Once the coating is completely dry and cured, visually inspect the surface to ensure uniform coverage and smoothness.
+6. Verify the coating quality: Once arid and cured, visually inspect the surface to ensure uniform coverage and smoothness.
 The substrate is now ready for sublimation printing.

 Sublimation Coating Spray for Mugs

-To use a sublimation coating spray for mugs, simply shake the can well, hold it at a distance from the mug, and spray a thin, even layer of coating onto the surface.
+To use a coating spray for mugs, shake the can well, hold it at a distance from the mug, and spray a thin, even layer of coating onto the surface.

 Allow the coating to dry thoroughly before proceeding with the sublimation printing process.
-Sublimation coating sprays for mugs provide an accessible solution, especially for small-scale projects or when precise control over the coating application is desired. for more about sublimation shirt.
+Coating sprays for mugs provide an accessible solution, especially for small-scale projects or when precise control over the coating application is desired for more about sublimation shirt.

 DYNWAVE Bottle Sublimation Coating Spray – Brighter Printing Presses Accessories